aws-samples/aws-secure-environment-accelerator/docs/installation/guides/public-facing-workload-via-fortigate.md

 7. Make note of the used ip address in the Details column.
 In the example above “100.96.250.22”.

-8. Ensure that you haven't navigated away and are in the **Virtual IPs** page.
-Click the CLI command icon in the top right corner.
-Note that the following must be done in the CLI and can't be done in the user interface.
+8. Click the CLI command icon in the top right corner.
+Note that the following must be done using the CLI.

 ![FGVIPsCLI](img/public-facing-workload-via-fortigate/Picture21.png)